rbmayer/Udacity-Data-Engineering-Nanodegree/Project 1/README.md

 Data Modeling with Postgres was submitted for Udacity's Data Engineering Nanodegree (DEND) in Spring 2019.

+## How to Use

+1. Run create_tables.py from terminal or python console to set up database and tables.
+2. Run etl.py from terminal or console to process and load data into database.
+3. Optional: Launch etl.ipynb using Jupyter Notebook to explore how process was developed.
+Launch test.ipynb to run validation and example queries.

 ## Database Schema

 The sparkify database design uses the simple star schema shown below.
 The schema contains one fact table, *songplays*, and four dimension tables: *songs*, *artists*, *users* and *time*.
 The fact table references the primary keys of each dimention table, enabling joins to songplays on song_id, artist_id, user_id and start_time, respectively.
 This structure will enable the analysts to aggregate the data efficiently and explore it using standard SQL queries.